projectara/greybus-spec/source/index.rst

 UART Protocol
 -------------

-A connection using the UART protocol on a UniPro network is used to manage a simple UART controller.
+A connection using the UART protocol on a |unipro| network is used to manage a simple UART controller.
 This protocol is very close to the CDC protocol for serial modems from the USB-IF specification, and consists of the operations defined in this section.